KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/mobilenet/ImportMobileNetExample.md

 [Show me the code](./ImportMobileNetExample.java)

-##### Expected RunTime:
-TODO (as ratio of mnist example & raw numbers on some hardware)

-##### Expected Memory Requirements:
-TODO (peak useage, etc etc)

-#### Current Limitations:
-* Resize bilinear is done via a custom dynamic op which will be available in java eventually

 #### Further Reading:
 * A more advanced example that imports mobilenet and modifies it for CIFAR classification [here](MobileNetTransferLearningExample.md)
 * A more advanced example of importing a TF model with BERT [here](../bert/BertInferenceExample.md)
-* TODO: Link to samediff custom op/dynamic op example/TODO: What ops are implemented in CPU only?

 ###### FAQ CallBack from Example: This example answers the following questions.
 1) How to import a TF frozen graph (.pb) into the DL4J ecosystem?